Not everything works out as expected. How do you stay calm to address these circumstances?

 I can look at specific times in my life when I had my heart set on specific outcomes that just didn’t work out as expected and as prepared for.
 After all, dreams achieved aren’t always what they seem.
 Sometimes it rains on our parade.
 Sometimes jobs don’t pan out.
 Sometimes relationships end in hurt feelings, bruised egos, divorce, or death.
 But these are simply facets of reality; even the most beautiful rose takes both sunshine and rain to grow, and that same fragrant flower can also draw blood.

-What do we when faced with these concurrent realities appear as roadblocks to our peace, joy, and happiness?
+What do we do when faced with these concurrent realities that appear as roadblocks to our peace, joy, and happiness?

 Just Keep Breathing

 There are a number of tactics that we can employ—both in the moment of crisis and in the times leading up to them in preparation—and one of my favorite practices is something I learned from Tom Hanks in the movie Castaway.
 After being rescued from years on a deserted island, the main character poignantly reflects on his experience: